 According to the Agile Manifesto, the best architectures, requirements, and designs emerge from self-organizing teams.
 The concept of self-organization is often confused with self-management.
 Self-organization is a spontaneous process of coordination between the components of a system without outside influence.
 In Scrum, it means that the team is trusted and able to decide how it will work on the prioritized items on the backlog.
 A self-managed team will, in addition to organizing its work, also do its training, rewards, recognition, and salary appraisals.
 A self-managed team collectively plays the manager’s role and has to solve all issues itself.

 Agile self-organization is not the same as the self-management breakthrough experienced by Teal organizations.
 A self-managed team will, however, naturally use self-organization principles to organize its work.
 Hence, Agile can be a good stepping stone towards self-management.

 Wholeness and Agile

-The Agile manifesto does not mention wholeness as a principle.
-It does, however, encourage the development of projects around motivated individuals, giving them the environment and support they need, and trusting them to get the job done.
-On the other hand, wholeness is about being, thinking, and acting from the core of who we are, our wisdoms and beliefs, so we achieve both collective and individual wellbeing.
-If what we do at work and at home is meaningful to us personally, we feel a sense of wholeness.
+The Agile Manifesto does not mention wholeness as a principle.
+It does, however, encourage the development of projects around motivated individuals, giving them the environment and support they need, and trust them to get the job done.
+On the other hand, wholeness is about being, thinking, and acting from the core of who we are, our wisdom and beliefs, so we achieve both collective and individual well-being.
+If what we do at work and home is meaningful to us personally, we feel a sense of wholeness.

 Evolutionary Purpose and Agile